CIS-566-Fall-2022/hw03-l-systems/README.md

 // split branch segment with chance of small purple crystals V = !(0.6)~(50)WWWWW

-W = F(L*1.2)"(0.88)~(4)DDDD
+// 4 chances of 20% each to generate a small terminal branch with a purple crystal W = F(L*1.2)"(0.88)~(4)DDDD

 // large blue crystal at end of split branch